tyanai/vManager-Plugin-Jenkins/README.md

     environment and parameters.
 -   **Batch mode** - choose this mode if you want to launch the sessions yourself using shell/batch as part of a pre-step for this action.
+-   **Hybrid mode** - This is the same as batch mode, but instead of having you to write your own shell step, the plugin takes care for that automatically.

   ![](./docs/images/executiontype.png "Jenkins > Cadence vManager Plugin > executiontype.png")